torchbox/django-pattern-library/docs/guides/defining-template-context.md

 {% endif %}
 ```

-You might define a `yaml` file similar to this to provide fake data:
+You might define a YAML file similar to this to provide fake data:

 ```yaml
 name: My example pattern